wakkihaya/neurotechjp/src/md/en/blog/david-chang-lab.md

 > I think there are many hurdles.
 > On top of the scientific and engineering hurdles, there are regulatory hurdles.
-> It is reasonable to make sure that people are getting brain surgeries and something useful,
+> It is reasonable to make sure that people that are getting brain surgeries are receiving something useful,
 > but I think that it is going to take some time.
 > It is really hard to put a true timeline on it.
 I think for people with extremely severe disabilities,
-> getting something that improves their standard of communication and a commercial application
+> getting something that improves their standard of communication via a commercial application
 > may **take a decade**.
 > It may be possible within five years, but I think it depends.
 >
 > Before I feel really comfortable making some kind of claim for this,
 > I would want to **make sure that our approach can work in more than just this one person**.
-> And many people say that even with different people and different disabilities we are able to decode
+> If we see that even with different people and different disabilities we are able to decode
 > what they intend to say to some degree, and if that degree is useful and offers increased benefit over
 > their current non-BCI modes of communication, then I think that would accelerate my timeline.